 The first hoop involves filling out an application, during which you have to answer a number of questions related to your height; weight; health issues; drinking, smoking, and exercise habits; and more.

 The second hoop usually revolves around a medical exam of some sort.
 It could take place in your home, your office, or in a clinic.
-Whatever the case may be, a paramedical who works with the insurance company in question is sure to be present and probably will take down your medical history (as well as that of your immediate family), ask about any lifestyle choices that could affect your health, check your blood pressure, and draw blood and urine samples, among other things.
+A paramedical working with the insurance company will be there.
+They will ask for your medical history as well as that of your immediate family.
+They'll also ask about any lifestyle choices that could affect your health, check your blood pressure, and draw blood and urine samples, among other things.

 In some cases, you may also have to clear a third hoop, which could mean undergoing one or more tests, like an EKG, a chest x-ray, or an exercise stress test.